Construction Hoist Accident Attorneys in NYC

 Exploring whether workplace safety regulations were violated is an important place to start in any accident case.
 Examples of hoist-related issues and violations our attorneys look for include:

-The Perecman Firm, P.L.L.C. has been trusted by construction workers and their families throughout New York City since 1983.
-Over the years, our firm’s talented and nationally recognized attorneys have recovered more than $400 million in compensation for our clients – and handle more construction accident cases each year than many injury attorneys handle in their entire careers.
+The Perecman Firm, P.L.L.C., has been trusted by construction workers and their families throughout New York City since 1983.
+Over the years, our firm’s talented and nationally recognized attorneys have recovered more than half a billion dollars in compensation for our clients – and handle more construction accident cases each year than many injury attorneys handle in their entire careers.

 If you have questions involving any type of hoist accident, crane accident, elevator accident, or construction-related injury, our firm is available to review your case.
 During a free consultation, we can discuss the merits of your potential claim, whether you might be able to pursue a workers’ compensation claim or personal injury lawsuit, and what our trial lawyers can do to help.